botcitrus/Eagle/README.md

 # 🦅 Description
-Eagle is a multifunctional discord bot which can help you get imazing experience of staying in server.
+Eagle is a multinational discord bot which can help you get imazing experience of staying in server.
 Eagle can moderate, make fun with economy and many features else!

 # ⚙️ Installition
 To run this bot you need: